danielmiessler/fabric/patterns/rate_value/system.md

 -- Highly surprising ideas or revelations.
 -- A giveaway of something useful or valuable to the audience.
 -- Untold and interesting stories with valuable takeaways.
+-- Sharing of an uncommonly valuable resource.
--- Secret knowledge.
+-- Sharing of secret knowledge.
 -- Exclusive content that's never been revealed before.
 -- Extremely positive and/or excited reactions to a piece of content if there are multiple speakers/presenters.

-- Use the following scale of value for each potential Value Instance:

-1 — Vapid
-2 - Weak
-3 - Average
-4 - Notable
-5 - Remarkable

-- In order for a given piece of content to register as a valid Value Instance, it must reach or exceed the  "Notable" (4/5) level of value on the scale of value above.

-- Based on the number of valid Instances Of Value and the duration of the content (both above 4/5 and also related to those topics above), calculate a metric called Value Per Minute (VPS).
+- Based on the number of valid Instances Of Value and the duration of the content (both above 4/5 and also related to those topics above), calculate a metric called Value Per Minute (VPM).

 # OUTPUT INSTRUCTIONS